mickfuzz/phd4/admin_heafellow/annualreview2022.md

 ### Informal Participation on Playful Learning conferences

 The use of games consoles loaded with games created by participants is an engaging way to talk about my research.

 ### Book chapters for background information.

+The process of writing for and audience of teachers was productive in shaking up my thinking on Computational Thinking.

 ### Results in the 3M Framework as a book chapter.